turarowich/techno/README.md

 })
 ```

-### 2. api-routes
+### 2. routes
-api-routes contain URL endpoints, which help users to interact with the application.
+routes contain URL endpoints, which help users to interact with the application.
 ```
-|--api-routes
+|--routes
    |--home.js
 ```
 ```